Student Services & Facilities

 Some programs have additional eligibility requirements, such as GPA minima, listed on the individual program webpages.

-Students may petition to the Director of Education Abroad for a possible exception to the eligibility criteria.
+Students may petition to the Associate Director of Education Abroad for a possible exception to the eligibility criteria.

 Grade Posting

 All grades earned while abroad will be posted to the student's UAB transcript and included in GPA calculations.
 Letter grades are used rather than pass/fail marks.
 In all cases, students must participate fully in all course activities and meet all stated course requirements.
 Auditing of any course abroad is not permitted.
-The process of grade posting varies depending on the program type:
+The process of grade posting varies depending on the program type.

 UAB Exchanges